microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 7. Any indexes or accelerations structures that, despite being derived from the state listed above, are cheaper to persist and incrementally update than to fully recompute on a client

-> Note: The remainder of this document will focus on how to store data that resides in the tree structure itself (1, 2, and 6 above), as opposed to data stored in separate tables (3, 4, 5, 7).
+> Note: The remainder of this document will focus primarily on how to store data that resides in the tree structure itself (1, 2, and 6 above), as opposed to data stored in separate tables (3, 4, 5, 7).

 ## Virtualization and Incrementality

 Existing Fluid DDSs generally assume that their documents will fit entirely on each client's machine.
 SharedTree does not make this assumption and therefore requires additional architecture, namely, the ability to page in `virtualized` portions of the document and upload portions of the document `incrementally`.
 In this way, only some subset of the document that the client wishes to inspect and which fits in its memory need be available at any point in time.
 This subset might change as the client inspects different parts of the tree; old data which it no longer cares about is paged out necessarily as it pages in new data.
-The region of the tree that the client is holding in its memory is called its `partial checkout`.
+Likewise, a client can update the document one piece at a time by uploading only the part of the document that it has in memory to storage.

-> As presented above, the maximum size of a partial checkout is limited by a client machine's random access memory, but an optimization might expand that size to the amount of _disk_ space available to a client by using an on-disk cache (e.g. indexDB).
-But even with this orders-of-magnitude increase in available local space, it doesn't fundamentally change the approach for virtualization because a document might fit neither in a client's memory _nor_ disk, either because the document is impressively huge or [the disk is already pretty full](https://www.digitaltrends.com/gaming/why-are-video-games-so-big/).
+> As presented above, the amount of the document that a client can view at once is limited by a client machine's random access memory.
+An optimization might expand that size to the amount of _disk_ space available to a client by using an on-disk cache (e.g. indexDB).
+But even with this orders-of-magnitude increase in available local space, it doesn't fundamentally change the approach for virtualization because a document might fit neither in a client's memory _nor_ its disk, either because the document is impressively huge or the disk is already close to full.

-Allowing for partial checkouts of the tree has implications on the layout of the storage data.
-For example, item 6 in the list above might not be necessary if the full tree was always available to a client, but for a client with only a partial checkout, it must be able to access data for only the portion of the tree that it knows and cares about.
-Likewise, it must be able to update parts of the tree incrementally to minimize writes.
+Allowing for partial downloads of the tree has implications on the layout of the storage data.
+For example, item 6 in the list above might not be necessary if the full tree was always available to a client, but for a client with only part of the tree, it needs that data locally available.

+> The downloaded region of the tree is always strictly within a client's `partial checkout`.
+A partial checkout is a client's "working space" restricted to some particular region of the tree.
+It is sanctioned by the server; the server knows that the client is restricted to activity in that area.
+The server can therefore enforce that the client downloads content in that area exclusively, and the server can filter the ops that it delivers to that client to be only the ones relevant to that area.
+This can provide the server a way to enforce permission boundaries for different parts of the tree as well as provide improved efficiency for clients since they will receive fewer ops.
+The implementation of partial checkouts itself is outside the scope of this document, but this document will provide the fundamental building blocks for such an implementation.

 ## Blobs and Chunks

-In order to allow partial checkouts, clients split the tree into contiguous regions of nodes called `chunks` according to a chunking algorithm.
-For example:
+In order to allow virtualization and incremental writes, clients split the tree into contiguous regions of nodes called `chunks`.
+Chunks are the smallest units of tree that can be individually read from storage or written to storage.
+At the storage layer, chunks are stored in `blobs` which are uploaded to the storage service.

+> The size of each chunk is not _necessarily_ related to the size of a blob; multiple chunks could go into a blob, for example.
+But in practice, having the chunk size mimic the blob size and storing each chunk in its own blob simplifies the architecture.

+The responsibility of dividing the tree into chunks is given to a `chunking algorithm`.
+A chunking algorithm might split a tree into something like the following:

 ```mermaid
 graph TD;